leaffeall/DFS-GDD/README.md

 				/path/to/cropped_images/imgxx.png, 1(fake)/0(real)
 				...

-## 3. Load Pretrained Weights
+## 💫 Load Pretrained Weights
-Before running the training code, make sure you load the pre-trained weights.
-You can download the *Xception* model pre-trained on ImageNet (through this [link](http://data.lip6.fr/cadene/pretrainedmodels/xception-b5690688.pth)), and select a pre-trained *SwiftFormer* model from this [repository](https://github.com/Amshaker/SwiftFormer).
+Before running the training code, please ensure that you have loaded the pre-trained weights.
+You can directly use the pre-trained models of [Xception](https://www.dropbox.com/scl/fi/mr3b2fksm2al1a8sjyf9t/xception-b5690688.pth?rlkey=6glri2bfj6djfdbmdf52g6ikq&st=om3vz7ru&dl=0) and [SwiftFormer_L1](https://www.dropbox.com/scl/fi/tezc62c3vdg44i6q79f2a/SwiftFormer_L1.pth?rlkey=1qkd695lbg4q18hxo3nsnzy6w&st=nstk1z2n&dl=0) provided by us, or you can download the *Xception* model pre-trained on ImageNet (through this [link](http://data.lip6.fr/cadene/pretrainedmodels/xception-b5690688.pth)) and select a pre-trained *SwiftFormer* model from this [repository](https://github.com/Amshaker/SwiftFormer).
 Alternatively, you can use your own pre-trained *Xception* and *SwiftFormer* models.

-## 4. Train
+## 🔥 Train
 To run the training code, you should first go to the [`./training/`](./training/) folder.
 The training process is divided into two stages.
 You should start by training the first stage by running [`train_stage1.py`](training/train_stage1.py):

 ```